South Island rugby league team

 The South Island rugby league team is a rugby league team that represents the South Island of New Zealand.
 They are nicknamed the Scorpions.
 The side previously represented the Southern Zone in the Albert Baskerville Trophy.
 However, they now only compete in the under 15 and under 17 National Competitions.
 Historically, teams representing the South Island played annual fixtures against the North Island and also played touring international sides.

 Touring Teams

+Between 1936 and 2001 the South Island team was a semi-frequent opponent for touring international and provincial teams.
+The South Island have only recorded 3 wins from 15 games against touring teams.

-The South Island last played an international side when they played France in 2001, losing 24–18.
+South Island last played an international side when they played France in 2001, losing 24–18.
 The team included Robert Henare and Aaron Whittaker.